When you are divorced, what happens to child custody if a parent moves?

 It is important to have experienced legal counsel whether you are seeking to relocate or you are challenging a relocation request by the other parent.

 Whether your rights as a parent are covered under a child custody and visitation agreement or a recent parenting plan, the lawyers of Brodie & Friedman, P.A., can advise you about your options and protect your interests in court.
-For additional information, contact our office in Boca Raton.
+For additional information, contact us and schedule a consultation.